alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ````

-You might be wondering about the order by clause in the SQL query.
-Unfortunately, you can't group by and order using the same columns in Cassandra.
-Grouping in Cassandra is done using the partition key and ordering happens inside the partition using what is called the clustering columns and they should be not the partition key columns.
-To put it simple, you can't group by a column (use it as partition key) and then order by the same column using the ORDER BY clause since you will need a clustering column.
-Although there is a way to order cluster by the partition key using the Byte Ordered Partitioner (BOP), however it is discouraged because it can lead to hot spots and load balancing problems.
+You might be wondering about the "order by" clause in the SQL query.
+Unfortunately, you can't group and order by the same columns in Cassandra.
+Grouping in Cassandra is done using the partition key while ordering happens inside each partition using what is called the clustering columns.
+To put it simple, you can't group by a column (use it as a partition key) and then order by the same column using the ORDER BY clause since you can order by only a clustering column.
+Although there is a way to order cluster by the partition keys using the Byte Ordered Partitioner (BOP), however it is discouraged because it can lead to hot spots and load balancing problems.

 The complete java code for the api that will return the results of TPCH Q1 is shown below: